foxmask/nyuseu/README.md

-# 뉴스 - Nyuseu - News
+# Nyuseu :: News :: 뉴스

 News reader in `python 3.8` and `django 3.x`